 After many years, rat control has become routine and is a source of pride to the citizens of Alberta.
 However, the problem is not solved; personnel involved in rat control must continually guard against complacency.
 Rats have the capability to spread throughout Alberta just as easily today as they could in the past.

-Three men contributed immeasurably to the success of the program:
+Three people contributed immeasurably to the success of the program:

-- William Lobay, supervisor of crop protection, had the imagination to conceive the program in 1950 and directed the program from 1950-53.
+- William Lobay, supervisor of crop protection, had the imagination to conceive the program in 1950 and directed the program from 1950 to 1953.

 - Arthur M. Wilson continued to support the program as field crops commissioner and later as director, plant industry division.